 Counseling is an accessible form of (emotional) assistance.
-In counseling, a person is -
+In counseling, a person is - together with a therapist (psychologist, psychotherapist or psychiatrist) - looking for causes and solutions for problems, for insights, analyses, formulation of emotions, etc.

 In the conversations, mental and social causes of the symptoms are addressed.
 It is considered how a different view of life can lead to a reduction of symptoms and searched for (other) ways to deal with the problems.
 As an outsider, the therapist often has a different view of the case and can bring clarification by asking specific questions.
 But not only asking questions works in counseling, just a listening ear, getting feedback and getting recognition work very beneficial.
 The therapist has undivided attention for the patient and goes into conversation with him or her without judgement.